Diagnosing Human-object Interaction Detectors: Our Diagnosis Toolbox

-A useful way of diagnosing a method is to investigate the error patterns in its output.
-As we can see in Section~\ref{subsec:map}, an HOI model can make errors in many places (\eg, human-object pair localization, action classification), leading to more FPs and fewer TPs (and thus lower $mAP$).
-Inspired by the diagnosis method of object detection~\cite{bolya2020tide}, we first define a set of error types of HOI detection, including both the false positives and false negatives, as shown in Fig.~\ref{fig:error_type_vis}.
-We then quantify the importance of each error by checking how much $mAP$ improvement could be obtained if such an error could be perfectly solved.
+One way of diagnosing a method is to investigate the error patterns in its output.
+As we can see in Section~\ref{subsec:map}, an HOI detection model can make errors in many places across the human-object pair detection and interaction classification tasks, leading to more FPs and FNs (false negatives) and fewer TPs, and thus lower $mAP$.
+Inspired by the diagnosis method of object detection~\cite{bolya2020tide}, we conduct an holistic analysis by defining a set of error types of HOI detection first as shown in Fig.~\ref{fig:error_type_vis}.
+We then quantify the importance of each error by checking how much $mAP$ improvement could be obtained if such an error were \emph{perfectly} solved using predefined oracles.